KTH-EXPECA/CLEAVE/docs/source/_build/html/_sources/usage.rst.txt

 - :code:`controller`: Variable pointing to a valid |Controller| instance.

+- *(Optional)* :code:`output_dir`: This string should contain a path to a directory where the output metrics of the Controller will be written to (see :ref:`controller_output` for details on the output files).
+If omitted, this variable defaults to :code:`./controller_metrics/`.

 The full example configuration file for our dummy Controller Service would then be:

 .. literalinclude:: ../../examples/dummy_controller.py